Kaholo/kaholo-plugin-mssql/README.md

-# kaholo-plugin-mssql
+# Kaholo MS SQL Server Plugin
+Microsoft SQL Server is a relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence and analytics applications in corporate IT environments.

-Kaholo Plugin for running scripts and queries on Microsoft SQL(MSSQL) server.
+This plugin extends Kaholo's capability to include running scripts and queries on a Microsoft SQL Server.

 ##  Settings
 1. Connection String (Vault) **Required if not in method** - The connection string to use on default to connect to the MSSQL server.
 Needs to follow the format 'Server=myServerAddress;Database=myDataBase;User Id=myUsername;Password=myPassword;'